postcss/postcss/docs/api.md

 Plugin function receive 2 arguments: [`Root` node] and [`Result`] instance.
-Then it should mutate the passed `Root` node, or you can create new `Root` node and put it to `result.root` property.
+Then it should mutate the passed `Root` node, or you can create new `Root` node and override the `result.root` property.

 ```js
 postcss.plugin('postcss-cleaner', function () {